curedao/docs/how-to/README.md

 Creating a new software ecosystem for health data not only requires developers but anyone with skills in:

-* user interface and user experience design
+* User interface and user experience design
-* project management
+* Project management
-* communications and marketing
+* Communications and marketing
-* web3 technologies
+* Web3 technologies
-* business development
+* Business development
-* life sciences
+* Life sciences
-* medicine
+* Medicine
-* data science
+* Data science

 Our main philosophy is: It's not what you CAN do but what do you WANT to do is what counts.

-Click 👉👉👉 [here](https://github.com/cure-dao/draft-whitepaper/discussions) to tell us about your interests or project in the [Voters Discussion Channel](https://github.com/cure-dao/draft-whitepaper/discussions/categories/voters) and we'll add you to the [voter list](voting-on-changes.md).
+Click 👉👉👉 [here](https://github.com/cure-dao/draft-whitepaper/discussions) to tell us about your interests or project in the [Voters Discussion Channel](https://github. com/cure-dao/draft-whitepaper/discussions/categories/voters) and we'll add you to the [voter list] (contributing-to-docs/voting-on-changes.md).

 You can join one of [Laboratories](../constitution/5-organization.md) and help to create a world free of unnecessary suffering.